Fast and Accurate Proper Orthogonal Decomposition using Efficient Sampling and Iterative Techniques for Singular Value

-One major problem with the algorithm is that, it is hard to a priori fix the values of the error parameters $\epsilon$ and $\delta$ (see equations~(\ref{eqn:c_LTSVD}) and (\ref{eqn:c_w_CTSVD}) in Appendix~\ref{app:eval}).
-Some of these issues are resolved by the adaptive sampling algorithm proposed in \cite{DesVem:2006}.
-This algorithm also has a tighter multiplicative error bound.
-The steps involved are as follows \begin{enumerate} \item Sample $k$ rows from $A$ based on the approximate volume sampling (see \cite{DesVem:2006} for details) and compute the basis, $Q$, spanning these rows. \item Find the space orthogonal to the space spanned by these basis vectors, ${E = A-AQQ^T}$. \item Sample $s$ rows from $A$ based on row norms of $E$ and compute $Q$, the basis spanning all sampled rows. \item Repeat from (\ref{itm:error_norm}) for $(k+1)\log_2(k+1)$ times. \end{enumerate} In each round $2k$ rows are sampled, except for the last round where $16k/\epsilon$ rows are sampled.
+The steps involved in the algorithm are as follows. \begin{enumerate} \item Sample $k$ rows from $A$ based on the approximate volume sampling (see \cite{DesVem:2006} for details) and compute the basis, $Q$, spanning these rows. \item Find the space orthogonal to the space spanned by these basis vectors, ${E = A-AQQ^T}$. \item Sample $s$ rows from $A$ based on row norms of $E$ and compute $Q$, the basis spanning all sampled rows. \item Repeat from (\ref{itm:error_norm}) for $(k+1)\log_2(k+1)$ times. \end{enumerate} In each round $2k$ rows are sampled, except for the last round where $16k/\epsilon$ rows are sampled.
 For $k=10$ and $\epsilon = 0.5$, we would need $38$ rounds of sampling and 1060 rows will be sampled to find the basis.
 Once the iteration is over, $Q$ is an approximation to the basis for the row space.
 To obtain the approximate left-singular vectors, we need to additionally find the SVD of $AQ$.
 For the $V_{2D}$ dataset, we see that $AQ$ is approximately the same size as $A$ and it is larger for the Faces dataset (for which you anyway cannot get more than 400 basis vectors for the column space).

-However, the advantage of this method is that (a) the error bound is multiplicative and (b) it directly approximates the dominant left and right subspaces.
+The advantage of this method is that (a) the error bound is multiplicative and (b) it directly approximates the dominant left and right subspaces.
 The sampled rows are not scaled, thus giving a better approximation to the dominant right singular vectors.

 The algorithm can be made more efficient if (a) there is some pruning of basis vectors in $Q$ in each iteration, depending on whether it belongs to the dominant subspace or not and (b) computation of $E=A-AQQ^T$ is avoided.
 Since the memory required by $AQQ^T$ is the same as $A$, the step becomes inefficient when the matrix sizes are large.